 Edit the key and restrict its access to the Generative Language API that we've just enabled.

-On the course VM, set an environment variable that contains the value of the API key.
+Bring up a session in Cloud Shell.
+Within it, set an environment variable that contains the value of the API key generated in the previous step.

 export GOOGLE_API_KEY="<FMI>"